A cycling hub with retro charm

 A castle with sharks

-Imabari's castle has one of just three saltwater moats in Japan with its very own sharks; don't worry, they're quite small.
+Imabari's castle has one of just three saltwater moats in Japan, and sometimes sharks can be seen swimming within; don't worry, they're quite small.
 Although the inside has a more modern feel, it has many exhibits to keep your attention.
 The castle is best viewed at night when dramatic spotlighting highlights the dramatic details of the castle exterior.

 Be fascinated by towel art